Jessie Chen, ADL CEO

 Stefan is available for Public Forum coaching.

 Dave Arnett is the Director of Debate at the University of Kentucky.
 Before arriving at Kentucky, Dave was the Director of Debate at the University of California at Berkeley for twelve years.
 On 14 occasions, his teams have been ranked in the top 16 (US), including 10 top five teams, and 3 overall number one rankings.
 His teams have won almost every major college tournament in the US including Dartmouth, Harvard, Northwestern, and Wake Forest.
 He has coached a national championship team as well as two runner-ups.
 Dave was selected the National Coach of the Year on two separate occasions (2009, 2015).
+Based on a poll of his peers, he was voted the second best college debate coach of the decade (2000-2010).
 This year, Dave has had two separate teams ranked in the top 16 of the national debate coaches’ poll.
 He has over twenty years of experience teaching high school students.

 Dave will be tutoring in Policy Debate and Public Forum.